jayrodge/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]
+![Before][image2]
+![After][image3]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because the model will able to learn the features better as compared to Non Normalized image.

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.